selsayed25/selsayed25/README.md

 I'm also currently a volunteer and a contributor at Mozilla ([@mozilla](https://github.com/mozilla)), where I'm trying to learn the basics and the key ideas of what life is as a software engineer and as a data scientist.

-## My Task List

-Currently for the summer, I have a few initatives before I go into the 2023-2024 school year:

-- [ ] Make Cardinal Public and Send Positions Forms
-- [x] Pre-study Physics
-- [ ] Push the Techbook to Alpha stage
-- [x] Plan out a schedule for the school year (trying to promote exercising, coding, and learning all in one schedule)
-- [ ] Finalize a list of ideas for a senior research project

 ## Inquires

 You can message me via Facebook Messenger or Instagram, or email me at [techfluente@gmail.com](mailto:techfluente@gmail.com)